10 Signs You’re Mastering Motherhood (Even If You Feel Like You’re Failing)

 If you’re a Mom who is trying her best to keep the kids off the electronics, then you are doing a great job…(we all know it’s not an easy task).

 You want to raise them to be responsible and honest individuals who will benefit society.

 As parents, it is our job to raise people who will contribute to society by making sure to teach your kids manners, responsibility, and kindness is what it’s all about.

 Yes, being good at a sport or two is important…but nothing beats raising a kid who has good family values and kindness in their heart.

-So if you want that for your child and are raising them to be kind, loving and responsible, then you Momma, are rockin’ this motherhood thing.
+So if you want that for your child and are raising them to be kind, loving and responsible, then you Momma, are mastering motherhood.